 Prohibition spawned an amazing institution known as the speakeasy.
 These secretive sanctuaries were often hidden away under mom n’ pop hardware stores, or down the darkest alley.
-If you knew where to look, and you ran in the right circles, you could have a grand old time downing as much rot gut as you pleased, all while dancing until the sun came up.
-While the constant need to hide from the law in order to imbibe has disappeared, you wouldn’t be wrong to assume that the hey day of the speakeasy are long gone.
+If you knew where to look, and ran in the right circles, you could have a grand old time downing as much rot gut as you pleased, all while dancing until the sun came up.
+While the constant need to hide from the law in order to imbibe has disappeared, you wouldn’t be wrong to assume that the hey day of the speakeasy is long gone.
 Or are they?
-Unfortunately for us Floridians, real speakeasies require a basement or some other dark subterranean space to really achieve the feel.
+Unfortunately for us Floridians, real speakeasies require a basement or some other dark subterranean space to really achieve the correct atmosphere.
 Up north however, practically ever building has a basement.
-One lucky structure in downtown Bethlehem, PA happens to contain in its depths, a cozy little establishment straight out of the 20’s, The Bookstore.
+One lucky structure in downtown Bethlehem, PA happens to contain in its depths, a cozy little establishment straight out of the 20′s, The Bookstore.

 With drinks in hand, we plotted our course through the menus half-dozen sections.
 Agent M showed this hardened carnivore that even vegetarian courses can satisfy.
 Wild mushroom toast with fine herbs, goat cheese and leeks was meaty and full of luxurious flavor.
 I’m sure a healthy slab of butter helped things along.
 For me, it was sweet potato crisps with a smoked onion dip.
 Not too sweet, as these sometimes tend to be, they were a perfect match for the savory dip, of which I ordered a second cup.
 I’ve never been good at rationing my sauces.
 It was reminiscent of the dip we tried at Garde Manger.